api2cart/perl-sdk/docs/ProductApi.md

     #api_key_prefix => {'x-api-key' => 'Bearer'},
 );

-my $page_cursor = ; # string | Used to retrieve products child items via cursor-based pagination (it can't be used with any other filtering parameter) my $start = 0; # int | This parameter sets the number from which you want to get entities my $count = 20; # int | This parameter sets the entity amount that has to be retrieved.
-Max allowed count=250 my $params = id,model,price,images; # string | Set this parameter in order to choose which entity fields you want to retrieve my $response_fields = {result{children{id,parent_id,sku,upc,images,combination}}}; # string | Set this parameter in order to choose which entity fields you want to retrieve my $exclude = false; # string | Set this parameter in order to choose which entity fields you want to ignore.
-Works only if parameter `params` equal force_all my $created_from = 2010-07-29 13:45:52; # string | Retrieve entities from their creation date my $created_to = 2100-08-29 13:45:52; # string | Retrieve entities to their creation date my $modified_from = 2010-07-29 13:45:52; # string | Retrieve entities from their modification date my $modified_to = 2100-08-29 13:45:52; # string | Retrieve entities to their modification date my $product_id = 10; # string | Filter by parent product id my $product_ids = 4,5; # string | Filter by parent product ids my $sku = bag_01; # string | Filter by products variant's sku
+my $start = 0; # int | This parameter sets the number from which you want to get entities my $count = 20; # int | This parameter sets the entity amount that has to be retrieved.
+Max allowed count=250 my $page_cursor = ; # string | Used to retrieve products child items via cursor-based pagination (it can't be used with any other filtering parameter) my $product_id = 10; # string | Filter by parent product id my $product_ids = 4,5; # string | Filter by parent product ids my $sku = bag_01; # string | Filter by products variant's sku